Edearth/config-files/README.md

 # config files

 * Need to write this description
-* Need to set up + configure polybar
+* Need to update all colors to match the same schema (use wpgtk for this, it's based on pywal; or just use pywal you lazy fuck!)
-* Need to update all colors to match the same schema
+* Configure Nemo or another graphical file manager in case someone else needs to use your computer (and to drag and drop files, that's always nice)